Interviewing

 - Register on Handshake for Mock Interview Times

-- (Easiest Way) Handshake - Jobs - Careeer Collections (Alumni Mock Interviews)
+- Handshake - Jobs - SIUC Collections (Alumni Mock Interviews)

-- Handshake - All Filters - Experiential Learning (Under "Job Types")
+- (Alternative Way) Handshake - All Filters - Experiential Learning (Under "Job Types")

 - Once you've selected your "official" interview time if you need to change/cancel you must call the Career Development Center within 48 hours as we need to give our industry specialist enough notice.